Join in!

 The first phases consisted of:

-This phase of the Sukhavati garden is therefore fully funded.
+This phase of the Sukhavati garden is fully funded.

 It includes: